Polymer/old-docs-site/polymer.md

     </element>

 In this example, `name` has initial value of `null` and `nameColor` has a value of "orange".
-This is because by default, HTML attributes are initially `null`.
-An initial value can be set in the `prototype`.

-**Note:** There's no harm in including a property in both `<element attribute="">` and the `prototype`.
-The latter gives you the ability to set initial and/or default values.
-{: .alert }
+Thus, the `<span>`s color will be orange.

-#### Binding and custom attributes
+#### Binding objects to attribute values

-{{site.project_title}} makes it possible to bind references between components via attributes.
-Generally, attributes are only string-valued, so the binding engine interprets reference bindings specially (in particular, interrogating an attribute for a bound reference property will just return the binding expression (the double-mustache).
+Generally, attributes are string values, but {{site.project_title}} makes it possible to bind references between elements using attributes.
+The binding engine interprets reference bindings by interrogating the [attribute's type](#hinting-an-attributes-type).
+This means you can bind an an object to an HTML attribute!

-Let's modify our `name-tag` to take a record instead of individual properties.
+Let's modify the `name-tag` example to take an object instead of individual properties.

     <element name="name-tag" attributes="person">
       <template>